 Yet another possible modification of the algorithm is an attempt to recognize all strings before error detection and correction.
-In many cases this can allow to apply the hierarchical information during the main cycle of the algorithm and not at the stage of post-processing, see the discussion in the item 2 in Section 9.
+In many cases this can allow to apply the hierarchical information during the main cycle of the algorithm and not at the stage of post-processing, see the discussion in the item 2 in Section 9 and [14].
+This seems to be most promising in the context of our approach.
+In fact, the measures of similarity and dissimilarity ("distances") between hierarchical variables proposed in [14] can be used as additional source of evidence to assign correct name to the geographical location under consideration.
+We discuss this assignment procedure in [15].